enqueuer-land/enqueuer/README.md

 ##### events
 Available events are described [here](#event).
 A `this` object is available to access and change publisher attributes.
-Depending on the protocol and its implementation, such as `http` and `tcp`, there may exist a `onMessageReceived` event and a special object given `message`.
+Depending on the protocol and its implementation, such as `http` and `tcp`, there may exist special events, such as `onMessageReceived` event and a special object given `message`.
-On the other hand, an asynchronous protocol, like: `udp` and `amqp`, usually does not provide it.
+On the other hand, an asynchronous protocol, like: `udp` and `amqp`, usually do not provide it.

     onInit:
-      script: publisher.ignore = false
+      script: this.ignore = false
       assertions:
-      - expectToBeDefined: publisher.type
+      - expectToBeDefined: this.type
     onMessageReceived: #Provided in synchronous protocols
       assertions:
       - expectToBeDefined: message
     onFinish:
       assertions:
-      - expectToBeDefined: publisher.type
+      - expectToBeDefined: this.type

 #### subscription
 A subscription is an "under demand" event.
 It **reacts** whereas a [publisher](#publisher) **acts**.